mandele1999/Home_Price_Prediction-Linear-Regression-Analysis/README.md

 First Model was created using the strongest correlated continuous data feature then results interpreted.
 Second model was for the grade features against the price

 sqft_livingwas the attribute most strongly correlated with price, therefore our model is describing this relationship.
+### First model
+Overall, this model is statistically significant with a p-value well below the standard alpha of 0.05 and it explains about 49.3% of the variance in price(*R-Squared*) i.e. coefficient of determination.
+In a typical prediction, the model is off by about $173k which is not very good.

+The intercept is at about -43k dollars.This means that for zero sqft_living our model would predict a price of - 43k dollars.
+The coefficient for sqft_living is about 280 dollars.
+This means for each additional sqft, the sqft_living costs about $280 more.
 Overall, this model is statistically significant with a p-value well below the standard alpha of 0.05 and it explains about 49.3% of the variance in price(*R-Squared*) i.e. coefficient of determination.
 In a typical prediction, the model is off by about $173k which is not very good.

 The intercept is at about -43k dollars.This means that for zero sqft_living our model would predict a price of - 43k dollars.
 The coefficient for sqft_living is about 280 dollars.
 This means for each additional sqft, the sqft_living costs about $280 more.